-With New Relic Infrastructure integrations, you can monitor the performance of popular services, including AWS, Azure, MySQL, and Cassandra.
-This document will give you some tips on how to find, understand, and use data reported from these integrations.
+This document will give you tips on how to find, understand, and use data reported from Infrastructure integrations.

 Explore your integration's data

 The best way to understand an integration's data and see what you can do with it is to enable an integration and explore the data in the New Relic UI.

 - View dashboards: You can find your dashboards in both New Relic Infrastructure and in New Relic One.
 For details, see Integration dashboards.

 - Query data: You can run custom queries and charts of your integration data.
 For more information, see Query New Relic data.